Back to Contents

 Chrome Air 1-11 5N-UJC "escaped" from the dump at Lagos Airport.
 After having it's wings, fin and engines removed It was moved by road to Warri City where it is now located in a field and is used as an educational airframe.

 The Former Rotec Industries 1-11 N111RZ still survives.
 It was dismantled at Rockford before being moved by road and then partially re-assembled at the Indian Hills Stables in Gilberts, IL (about 45 miles WNW of Chicago) during December 2008 / early 2009.
+As of May 2020 it is considered derelict.

 Trast Aero 1-11 EX-103 was re-registered as 4L-BAS for new operator Transaviaservice of Georgia by the end of 2009 but was never delivered.
 It was eventually cannibalised to keep EX-086 flying.
 EX-086 was finally ferried from Ras Al Khaimah to Riyadh in June 2010 while 4L-BAS was scrapped.

 Romavia were operating YR-BRE for the Romanian Government.
 During 2007 it carried out trials with stage three hushkits fitted.
 Certification didn't take place and by the end of the year it was flying without hushkits once again.
 Although placed in storage for a considerable period of time, YR-BRI briefly returned to service during 2007 / 2008 but has once again been placed into storage pending a possible lease.
 YR-BRE stopped flying for the company at the end of March 2009.
 By October 2009 both aircraft had officially been withdrawn from service.
 YR-BRE will be put up for auction while YR-BRI will hopefully be preserved at Otopeni.
 Neither aircraft will ever fly again.
+As of May 2020 both airframes still survive and there is currently an attempt to save both of them.

 By 2010 QinetiQ 1-11s ZE432 and ZE433 had been permanently withdrawn from service and placed into storage at Boscombe Down where they were used as a spares source for ZH763!
 Both were scrapped during 2013 however the forward section of ZE432 has since been preserved at the Bournemouth Aviation Museum.
+ZH763 was retired at the end of 2012 and ferried to Newquay in April 2013 where it now resides at The Cornwall Aviation Heritage Centre (CAHC)

 By November 2008 I can confirm that Compagnie Africaine D'aviation 1-11 9Q-CDY had been permanently withdrawn from use at Mbuji-Mayi.